ONSdigital/dp-cli/project_generation/COMPLETE_PROJECT_SETUP.md

 # Repo creation with project templating

+If you do not have a folder structure for your project, and one doesn't exist on GitHub for your project, then this project templating tool will do this for you.
+If you wish, it will also create the repo on Github for you.

-The project templating tool can be used to also create a repository.
+A project can be
 ____

 ## WARNING